gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Find and read Ruling the Dance Floor
 - [x] Find and read Magician, Heal Thyself
 - [x] Figure out things with Hermione and Luna
-- [x] Find and read Battle Magic For Bad Bitches
+- [x] Find and read Battle Magic For The Baddest Bitches
 - [x] Find and read Magica Obscura: Shadow Magic, Bio-Alchemy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
 - [x] Find and read Curse-Breaking For Fun and Profit
 - [x] Find and read Elysia's Combat Style: Stage 4